IDE21/AdvanceML/README.md

-# AdvanceML
+Here’s the updated README file, reflecting the project based on the provided Python notebook:

+---

-# **Advanced Machine Learning Project**
+# **Advanced Machine Learning Project: Parkinson's Disease Detection**

-This repository contains a comprehensive machine learning pipeline designed to classify a dataset's target variable (`status`) using advanced preprocessing, multiple classification models, and insightful visualizations.
-The focus is on training robust models, analyzing their performance, and visualizing both the data and results for better interpretability.
+This repository contains a comprehensive machine learning pipeline designed to classify Parkinson's Disease using a dataset of medical features.
+It includes advanced preprocessing, multiple classification models, and insightful visualizations.
+The focus is on training robust models, analyzing their performance, and understanding the most influential features through visualization.

 ---